Employer Panels and SAMF Advisory Board

 - Frank Humle, Director of Center for Rehabilitation of Brain Injury (Chair of Employer Panel at Department of Psychology)

-- Niels Ploug, Social Statistics Director, Statistics Denmark (chair of Emplyer Panel at Department of Sociology)
+- Niels Ploug, Department director, Statistics Denmark (Chair of Employer Panel at Department of Sociology)

-- Peter Christian Kuhlman, Headmaster, Frederiksborg Gymnasium (Chair of Employer Panel at Department of Political Science)
+- Henrik Plougmann Olsen, Director, Metroselskabet I/S (Chair of Employer Panel at Department of Political Science)

-- Thomas Roland, CSR-chef at COOP (chair of Employer Panel at Department of Anthropology)
+- Thomas Roland, Head of CSR at COOP (chair of Employer Panel at Department of Anthropology)